X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot: EXPERIMENT

+For a fair comparison, all learning-based baseline methods were retrained on the training split of the corresponding target dataset before evaluation.
 We adopted a sliding-window strategy, segmenting 200 Hz IMU data into 1-second windows.
-Training used the Adam optimizer with a batch size of 128, a learning rate of $1\text{e-}4$, and up to 100 epochs.
+Training for all models used the Adam optimizer with a batch size of 128, a learning rate of $1\text{e-}4$, and up to 100 epochs.
 All experiments were conducted on an NVIDIA RTX 4090 GPU.
+Compared with one end-to-end generalist model, X-IONet activates only a single expert network for each input window during inference, resulting in efficient deployment.